Emergent Correspondence from Image Diffusion: Additional Qualitative Results

 \textbf{Geometric correspondence.} Same as \cref{fig:hpatch}, in~\cref{suppfig:hpatch} we show the sparse feature matching results using DIFT$_{sd}$ on HPatches.
 Though not trained using any explicit geometry supervision, DIFT still works well under large viewpoint change and challenging illumination change.

 \textbf{Temporal correspondence.} Similar to \cref{fig:davis}, \cref{suppfig:davis1} presents additional examples of video instance segmentation results on DAVIS-2017, comparing DINO, DIFT$_{adm}$ and Ground-truth (GT).
-We can see DIFT$_{adm}$ could create instance masks that closely follow the silhouette of instances (see the car on the first row of~\cref{suppfig:davis1} as an example).
+We can see DIFT$_{adm}$ could create instance masks that closely follow the silhouette of instances.

 { }